patweatharva/turtlebot_graph_slam/README.md

 ## Usage

 ### IMPORTANT!!
-1. Before launching the files change which mode (SIL/HIL) is in use from the [src/config.py](/src/config.py) file and launch respective file using folloing instructions.
+1. Before launching the files change which mode (SIL/HIL) is in use from the [src/config.py](/src/config.py) file and launch respective file using following instructions.

 * SIL - Software in Loop when working in Simulator.
 * HIL - Hardware in Loop when working on real turtlebot robot.